faisal2754/Robocup/README.md

 # Wits FC
 ---
-This is the modification of the code UT Austin Villa base release for RoboCup 3D simulation.
+This is a modification of the code from UT Austin Villa base release for RoboCup 3D simulation for the Wits FC team.

 ### About:
 This release is based off the UT Austin Villa RoboCup 3D simulation league team and modified for the Wits FC team.